-A project of NYU Polytechnic School of Engineering’s Center for K12 STEM Education, Science of Smart Cities, introduces STEM concepts through hands-on activities, demonstrations and experiments to middle school students.
-The program connects students through teamwork and mentorship and the students learn how to build and design more livable, efficient, sustainable and resilient cities.
+A project of NYU Tandon School of Engineering’s Center for K12 STEM Education, Science of Smart Cities, introduces STEM concepts through hands-on activities, demonstrations and experiments to middle school students.
+The program focuses on engineering, technology, sustainability and environmental issues through hands-on STEM-related activities, guest lectures, field trips and service learning opportunities.
+Participants will learn new and exciting engineering and technology skills while creating a model of their own sustainable city!

 The program, developed and taught by School of Engineering undergraduate students, consists of four curricular modules: